Integralist/terraform-provider-fastly-framework/docs/resources/fastly_service_vcl.md

 ### Read-Only

+- `force_refresh` (Boolean) Used internally by the provider to temporarily indicate if all resources should call their associated API to update the local state.
+This is for scenarios where the service version has been reverted outside of Terraform (e.g. via the Fastly UI) and the provider needs to resync the state for a different active version (this is only if `activate` is `true`)
 - `id` (String) Alphanumeric string identifying the service
+- `imported` (Boolean) Used internally by the provider to temporarily indicate if the service is being imported, and is reset to false once the import is finished
 - `last_active` (Number) The last 'active' service version (typically in-sync with `version` but not if `activate` is `false`)
 - `version` (Number) The latest version that the provider will clone from (typically in-sync with `last_active` but not if `activate` is `false`)